 Trying to build your savings, pay off debt and make the most of your money?
 You might want to try living like a billionaire — but only if that billionaire is Warren Buffett.
 The investor — known as the Oracle of Omaha — is the CEO of Berkshire Hathaway.
 But there’s more to this American business magnate than just his job.

-Despite his roughly $104.1 billion net worth, according to Forbes, the sixth-wealthiest man in the world enjoys a life of simple taste, frugal living and generous philanthropy.
+Despite his roughly $125.1 billion net worth, according to Forbes, the eight-wealthiest man in the world enjoys a life of simple taste, frugal living and generous philanthropy.
 Here’s a look at Warren Buffett’s tips for living frugally.

 Billionaires live in mansions, right?
 Not Buffett.

 He lives in the same residence in Omaha, Neb., that he bought in 1958 for $31,500, the equivalent of roughly $285,000 in 2020 dollars.
 Buffett has no intention of putting his own home up for sale.
 “I wouldn’t trade it for anything,” he told CNBC earlier this year.

 In today’s money, Buffett would have paid about $43 per square foot for the 6,570-square-foot home.
 But these days, the home is worth about $161 per square foot, according to the home’s current value listed by the tax assessor’s office in Douglas County, Nebraska, where Buffett lives.